ElMehdiLebbar/SeuleJs/README.md

 });
 ```

-<h5>- visible()</h5>
+### Seule visible()

-<p>The seule visible method sets whether an element should be visible or not.</p>
+The seule visible method sets whether an element should be visible or not.

-<p>The seule visible method allows the author to show or hide an element.
+The seule visible method allows the author to show or hide an element.
 It is similar to the show() & hide() methode.
-However, the difference is that if you set element.hide(), it hides the entire element, while visible(false) means that the contents of the element will be invisible, but the element stays in its original position and size.</p>
+However, the difference is that if you set element.hide(), it hides the entire element, while visible(false) means that the contents of the element will be invisible, but the element stays in its original position and size.

-<h5>Syntax</h5>
+##### Syntax

 ```javascript
 //visible